US STOCKS-S&P 500 hovers near record high as private payrolls jump

 Growths stocks outperform value in June, narrow YTD gaphttps://tmsnrt.rs/3jvvNJA

-(Reporting by Devik Jain and Medha Singh in Bengaluru; Editing by Maju Samuel and Arun Koyyur)
+(Reporting by Devik Jain and Medha Singh in Bengaluru; Editing by Arun Koyyur and Maju Samuel)

 ((Devik.Jain@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2062; ;))